valbercesar/pldotnet/docs/FAQ.md

 ## Q: Which version of pl/dotnet does this FAQ cover?

-This FAQ is for the version 1.0 release of pl/dotnet, released in January 2023.
+This FAQ is for the version 0.9 release of pl/dotnet, released in January 2023.

 ## Q: What languages are supported?

-pl/dotnet supports the creation of stored procedures, functions, and `DO` blocks in both C# and F#, which can be used inside of PostgreSQL as the `plcsharp` and `plfsharp` languages, respectively.
+pl/dotnet supports the creation of stored procedures, functions, triggers, and `DO` blocks in both C# and F#, which can be used inside of PostgreSQL as the `plcsharp` and `plfsharp` languages, respectively.

 ## Q: Can I see an example?